 If you're reading this, you too probably want to get your impossible-to-unlock iPhone carrier-unlocked.
-You did some googling and found officialiphoneunlock.co.uk.
+You did some googling and found officialiphoneunlock.co.uk (also doing business as iphoneimei.net).
 You read a lot of positive reviews.
 You saw their Facebook page with a flood of comments from satisfied customers.
 Their site looks comparatively legitimate because they have an address and phone number published.
 Maybe you're planning on placing an order with them.

 Don't.
 It's a scam.
 Allow me to share my story.

-My iPhone 4S is with Japanese carrier Softbank.
+My iPhone 4S was with Japanese carrier Softbank.
 Japanese carriers (esp.
 Softbank) are infamous for never unlocking phones--esp. the iPhone.
 Officialiphoneunlock.co.uk said they could do it.
-It was expensive, but I reckoned worth it considering the yen I could save.
-I placed my order around the end of October, 2012.
+It was expensive, but I reckoned worth it considering the money I could save.
+I placed my order around the end of October 2012.

 They told me to be patient.
 I was.
 I waited and waited and waited.
 My order status showed "submitted to unlock server."
 I got hopeful.
 But nothing happened.
 No reply.
 No unlock.
 Nothing.

 My patience began wearing thin around January 2013, almost 3 months after placing the order.
 I contacted them through their support page.
 It took several requests each time to get a reply.
 I even called them.
 Each time the response was similar:

 * "Please wait."

 * "We haven't heard back from that carrier yet."

 * "There was a delay with this carrier.
 The orders will start going through in 7 business days."

 Here's the actual support thread.
 My requests are in black, while theirs are in blue.